MarkWerden/Project-1/README.md

 * Looking at the varying apartment prices within CA

 ### Research questions to questions:
-* Are apartment prices within state of CA affected by square feet?
+* Are apartment prices within the state of CA affected by square feet?
 * What are apartment prices by region?

 ### Datasets to be used: